SequentMicrosystems/megaio-rpi/README.md

 # megaio-rpi
 --------------------------------------------
-This is the command to control Raspberry Pi Mega-IO Expansion Card  https://www.sequentmicrosystems.com/megaio.html Before you compile this you have to install Wiring Pi http://wiringpi.com/download-and-install/ ,manny thanks to Gordon Henderson for the library.
+This is the command to control Raspberry Pi Mega-IO Expansion Card  https://www.sequentmicrosystems.com/megaio.html Before compiling you have to install Wiring Pi http://wiringpi.com/download-and-install/ (many thanks to Gordon Henderson for the library)

 ## Usage
 --------------------------------------------
-After you clone or download the source code, you run following command's:
+After you clone or download the source code, run the following commands:

   ~$ cd megaio-rpi/

   ~/megaio-rpi$ sudo make install

- Then you can use all the functions of the Mega IO board thru command "megaio" If you clone the repository anny update can be made with the following commands:
+ Now you can access all the functions of the Mega-IO board through the command "megaio" If you clone the repository any update can be made with the following commands:

   ~$ cd megaio-rpi/